seanmpuckett/sai/docs/Keywords.md

 	.. new [prototype] ( [parameters] )

 Instantiates a new object with the given prototype.
 If parameters are supplied, passes them to the object’s constructor.

+### NOP _statement_

+	nop

+No operation; no data; do nothing.
+This statement (or one like it) is necessary as a syntactical placeholder when a white-space indent is expected but you do not wish to put code in it.

+	if x>26
+	  nop
+	else if x>13
+	  set x - 13
+	else if x>0
+	  set x + 13

 ### NOR _operator_